Nonlocal Gagliardo-Nirenberg-Sobolev type inequality: Poincar e-Sobolev inequality

 \section{Poincar\'e-Sobolev inequality}

 In this section, we wish to establish Gagliardo-Nirenberg-Sobolev inequality for functions restricted on a domain $\Omega\subset \R^d$.
 First and foremost, observe that the inequality

 cannot hold for an arbitrary bounded $\Omega\subset \R^d$.
 In fact, if u is a nonzero constant, then the right-hand side is zero but the left-hand side is not.
-Accordingly, we need to rule out the constant functions in this context.
+Accordingly, we need to rule out constant functions in this context.
 For instance, if we replace the integrand on the left-hand side by $u -\mbox{$\fint_\Omega u$}$ then it fully makes sense to think of an inequality of the form

-where we write $\fint_\Omega u= \frac{1}{|\Omega|}\int_\Omega u(x)\d x $ to denote the mean value of $u$ over $\Omega$.
+where $\fint_\Omega u= \frac{1}{|\Omega|}\int_\Omega u(x)\d x $ denotes the mean value of $u$ over $\Omega$.
 This particular type of inequality is customarily well known as a Sobolev-Poincar\'e type inequality and turns out to have a strong reciprocity with the Poincare type inequalities.
-To be more precise, see Theorem \ref{thm:poincare-sobolev-equiv}, the validity of Sobolev-Poincar\'e type inequality implies that of Poincar\'e type inequality vice versa.
-Let us recall some Poincar\'e type inequalities of interest here.
-Another consequence of Theorem \ref{thm:inequality-indicator} is given by the Poincar\'e-Friedrichs type inequality. \begin{theorem}[Poincar\'e type inequality] Let $\Omega \subset \R^d$ be measurable with $|\Omega|<\infty$ and let $\nu:\R^d\setminus \{0\}\to[0, \infty]$ be measurable with full support.
+To be more precise, see Theorem \ref{thm:poincare-sobolev-equiv}, the validity of Sobolev-Poincar\'e type inequality implies that of Poincar\'{e} type inequality and vice versa.
+Let us recall some Poincar\'{e} type inequalities of interest here.
+Another consequence of Theorem \ref{thm:inequality-indicator} is given by the Poincar\'{e}-Friedrichs type inequality.